baseely/baseely/README.md

 ### Hi there 👋
+I'm @baseely, software engineer at IBM working on a variety of Open Source technologies from Middleware to Cloud native services.

 <!--
 **baseely/baseely** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.